 Charges on group assets

-Assets with carrying value of HK\$1,056,801,000 were pledged as security for the Group's banking facilities.
-Details of the charges on assets of Group are set out in note 32 to the financial statements.
+Assets with carrying value of HK\$1,535,230,000 were pledged as securities for the Group's banking facilities.
+Details of the charges on assets of the Group are set out in note 30 to the financial statements.